 Blockchain and crypto company ETFs

-Even if you can’t get a cryptocurrency ETF, there are ETFs that hold blockchain and crypto companies.
+There are ETFs that hold blockchain and crypto companies.
 Blockchain ETFs hold companies that use blockchain technology.
-Examples are KOIN and LEGR.
+Examples are BLOK and BKCH.

 Index funds